chamindac/terraform-azurerm-app-service-virtual-application/README.md

 # terraform-azurerm-app-service-virtual-application

 Terraform module designed to add VirualApplications on an Azure PaaS App Service.
+Modified to support terraform 0.13.5.

 ## Usage